 Statistics as of April 2021 show that there are 5.27 billion unique mobile phone users worldwide (67.1% of the global population).
 Of those mobile phones, three-fourths (75%) are smartphones.
 So, we can understand global figures on internet usage which report that 4.72 billion people are internet users (60.1%) and 4.33 billion access social media subscribers (55.1%).

 In the U.S., the average American is on their phone between 5-6 hours every day.
 For some, phone usage can be as high as 12 hours daily.
 My “living in the U.S.” daughter I mentioned earlier would be in the first, average group, which makes her just one among millions.

-The forecast calls for the continued growth of unique mobile phone users at a rate of roughly 1.9 percent each year.
+The forecast calls for the continued growth of unique mobile phone owners at a rate of roughly 1.9 percent each year.
 In terms of people, that’s about 97 million more unique mobile users every 12 months.
 Smartphones are predicted to continue growing at their annual rate of 7 percent.
 This translates to an additional 1 million new smartphones coming online each day.

 Thus, it just makes sense to organize your learning and development or online training around the digital device that most of us are on anyway: the mobile phone.

 True, there is a lot of talk about taking into consideration the age group of your employees.
 Mostly, that refers to the “older members” of the group.
 In this mobile learning guide, I’d like to set the record straight.

-We don’t have cell phones so we can look trendy.
+Our cell phone use isn’t simply to be trendy.
 We are on them.
 Perhaps a little less than some.
 Maybe we are not accessing the same apps.
-Yet, we are smartphone savvy and can certainly cope with mobile learning.
+Yet, we are smartphone savvy and can certainly cope with a mobile learning experience.

-Great content is only part of the plan but you also need a superb delivery system.
-At the moment, your best option is a mobile learning solution.
+Great content is only part of the plan but you also need a superb learning system.
+At the moment, your best option is a mobile learning (m learning) solution.
 In other words, not just something that “happens” to work on mobiles but an educational, employee training tool that was purpose-built for mobile devices.
 Big difference!